superkeyor/ez.py/README.rst

 Almost all commands support the usage of '~', '..', '.', '?', '*' in path (ls,fls only support regular expression).
 Symbolic link itself is the target of file operations; the actual file should be safe.

-error(msg)
+debug(1/0)
+    # 0 = everything will be actually executed
+    # 1 = simulate operations of cp, mv, execute; other commands will be actually performed.
+          will print out simulated commands, useful for debugging and for counting files when necessary. error(msg)

 fullpath(path)